molnsmart/udacity-reactnd-myreads-app/README.md

 * start the development server with `npm start`

-## Backend Server
+## Dependencies: Backend Server

-A remote backend Server is located at https://reactnd-books-api.udacity.com hosted by udacity.
+A remote backend Server is located at https://reactnd-books-api.udacity.com hosted by Udacity.
+You don´t need to do anything when you run the project with 'npm start', a temp userToken is auto-generated to get access to the API.

 [`BooksAPI.js`](src/BooksAPI.js) contains all functions needed for communicate with backend.